 Licenses and regulatory fees.
 Licenses and regulatory fees for your trade or business paid each year to state or local governments are deductible.
-See Chapter 12 for when these expenses must be amortized.
+See chapter 12 for when these expenses must be amortized.

 Lobbying expenses.
-Generally, you cannot take a deduction for lobbying expenses for any amounts you pay or incur after December 31, 1993.
+Generally, you cannot take a deduction for lobbying expenses.
 This includes amounts paid or incurred for:

-- Influencing legislation; - Participating, or intervening, in any political campaign for, or against, any candidate for public office; - Attempting to influence the general public, or segments of the public, about elections, legislative matters, or referendums; or

-Communicating directly with covered executive branch officials in any attempt to influence the official actions or positions of such officials.
+- · Influencing legislation; - Participating, or intervening, in any political campaign for, or against, any candidate for public office; - Attempting to influence the general public, or segments of the public, about elections, legislative matters, or referendums; or - Communicating directly with covered executive branch officials in any attempt to influence the official actions or positions of such officials.